volution/vonuvoli-scheme/documentation/readme.rst

 ``vonuvoli`` Scheme API
 -----------------------

-Unfortunately currently there is absolutely no documentation regarding the builtin functionality API.
+Unfortunately currently there is little (to no) documentation regarding the builtin functionality API.

+The implemented functionality (syntaxes, procedures, etc.) are listed at: `all available functionality <./documentation/libraries.md>`_.

 However one can take a look at the `tests/scheme/*.sst <./tests/scheme>`_ files which provide good examples (expected inputs and outputs) for all the builtins.